papersgpt/papersgpt-for-zotero/README.md

 - Notice: Gemma 3 is the 2nd best open model only below DeepSeek-R1 benchmarked by Chatbot Arena, while much smaller than DeepSeek R1, and it is not a reasoning model, your Mac's memory should be at least 12G.
           Qwen 3 and DeepSeek-R1-Distill-Llama are great!
 Highly recommended to try on your Mac, please ensure your Mac's memory at least 8G.
 If you want to use Gemma 3 or Qwen 3 on Windows, please use ollama or llama.cpp to deploy Qwen 3 locally first, and then connect to the local LLM server by customized LLM api.

+**Compatible with ollama:**

+- If use ollama, please set Customized API URL to http://localhost:11434/api/chat in the selection of Customized.
+The model name need to fill is consistent with the name in ollama.

 **Seamless Zotero Integration:**

 - Syncs directly with your Zotero library, making it easy to manage and chat your documents without leaving the Zotero interface.